ArduPilot/ardupilot_wiki/copter/source/docs/ac2_guidedmode.rst

 .. note::

    Guided_NoGPS does not allow a vehicle to hold position without a GPS (i.e. non-GPS navigation).
-For information on :ref:`non-GPS navigation see this wiki page <common-non-gps-navigation>`
+For information on :ref:`non-GPS navigation see this wiki page <common-non-gps-navigation-landing-page>`